PrestaShop/prestashop.github.io/_howtos/misc/2015-03-21-how-to-write-on-this-blog.markdown

 ---
 {% endhighlight %}

-I assume you will undertand what you are supposed to change. *Icon* can be any icon from font awesome.
+I assume you will understand what you are supposed to change. *Icon* can be any icon from FontAwesome.

-#### Working with Drafts
+{% alert info %}

-If you haven't finish your article or if it's pending for a review, simply add `published: false` in your file header.
+If you haven't finish your article or if it's pending for review, simply add `published: false` in your file header.
 Jekyll will then ignore the file.
+{% endalert %}

-## Make sure your an author
+## Make sure you're an author

-It it's your first article you will have to add yourself to the author list.
+If it's your first article you will have to add yourself to the author list.
 Open up the `_data/authors.yml` file and add your personal details.
 The first line is your ID and that's what you have to use in your article header.

-Then fill up as much info as you can. `display_name` and `avatar` are mandatory
+Now fill up as much info as you can. `display_name` and `avatar` are mandatory

 Exemple:
 {% highlight yaml %}